ReadRPO/readrpo.github.io/README.md

 <br>

-* Ruby installation for Linux, Windows, or macOS
+* Ruby installation for Linux, Windows, or macOS:

 Check for any existing Ruby versions
 ~~~sh